Regina 7.4 Calculation Engine

 Exceptions

-FailedPreconditionThis graph has more than 52 nodes.
+FailedPreconditionThis graph is empty or has more than 52 nodes.

 Returns